Marc Working at Lily Dale

 All of this leads to local demand through a constantly growing local community of people who will openly call themselves Spiritualists.

 Think of Scotland and what images come to your mind?
 Men in kilts, bagpipes, castles, and ghosts?
-All images used by the Scottish tourist industry very effectively.
+All images are used by the Scottish tourist industry very effectively.
 Indications of the ancient nation that modern Scotland evolved from.

 Scotland is an ancient country with ancient legends and religions, originally with four ancient tribes: Celts, Picts, Scots, and Caledonians.
 The beliefs of these peoples, like the Native Americans, were spiritual in nature.
 For example, the legend of the Kelpie.
 A spiritual being that takes the form of a beautiful young man or woman, swimming underwater seduces the passing human then drowns them turning into a horse.
 Many elements of those ancient tribes became the clan system in the highlands.

 So as a culture, the Scottish people are, let us say, historically conditioned to accept spiritualism.
 Look at the numbers of ghosts everywhere in every older buildings.
 Just ask the tour guides.
 Jump forward to the twentieth century and you have Modern Mediumship created in New York State.
 Yet the greatest heroes of the movement come from Scotland.
 Sir Arthur Conan-Doyle from Edinburgh.
 Helen Duncan, the last woman to be jailed for witchcraft in the UK, from Dundee.